bcrowell/bcrowell.github.io/faster_than_light/index.md

 some combination of a rotation and a change in your state of motion.
 (It may also require an additional flip of the vector so that the future-directed arrowhead becomes one that points toward the past.
 For now, let's not worry about that possibility, which is not something that you can do without being Benjamin Button.)
-Two such vectors can be considered equivalent.
+Two such vectors, which have the same interval, can be considered equivalent.

 What makes time different from space
 ------------------------------------